mratsim/Arraymancer/Design_document.md

 ### Shallow-copy by default:
 Rejected until benchmarked otherwise.

+Important consideration: how to have deep copy by default for CUDA backend ? and so unified behaviour.

 `data` is currently stored in a "seq" that always deep copy on var assignement.
 It doesn't copy on let assignement.